ajitgoel/Notes/VisualStudioCode.md

     devtool: 'source-map',
   }
 }

-put debugger on that line, in the .vue code where we need to debug
+put debugger on the line in the .vue code where we need to debug run npm run serve click start button to debug

+###### Prettify Json:
+Install Prettify Json extension select json in the file
+Cntl+Shift+P=> type "Prettify Json"